HalFrgrd/wasm_voxel_engine/README.md

 ## Installing
-1. Install emcc
+1. Install emsdk.
-2. Change the cmake compiler
+2. In CMakeLists.txt, change the path to your emcc compiler.
+3. Create a folder called `build`.
+4. Cd into the `build` folder.
+5. Run `emcmake cmake ..` .
+6. Run `emmake make VERBOSE=1`.